For the purpose of this chapter, the following definitions apply:

 (3) Criteria for successful completion of the program;

-(4) A process for determining that a student has sufficient knowledge and understanding to safely provide the care and services of a community health worker including both nursing tasks or activities, and non-nursing tasks or activities.
+(4) A process for determining that a student has sufficient knowledge and understanding to competently provide the care and services of a community health worker including both nursing tasks and non-nursing tasks.

-(a) A registered nurse shall provide written verification that a community health worker student has been taught the skills necessary to perform delegated nursing tasks or activities;
+(a) A registered nurse shall provide written verification that a community health worker student has been taught the skills necessary to perform delegated nursing tasks;

-(b) A registered nurse or other qualified individual engaged in providing training in a community health worker training program shall provide written verification that a student has been taught skills appropriate for the provision of non-nursing task or activities by a community health worker.
+(b) A registered nurse or other qualified community health worker training program instructor or administrator shall provide written verification that a student has been taught skills necessary to provide the non-nursing tasks provided by a community health worker.

-(5) A process for maintaining student records including but not limited to:
+(5) A process for maintaining student records including:

 (a) The date a student began the program;